focus-trap/focus-trap-react/CONTRIBUTING.md

 To troubleshoot headless E2E test failures, recording can be found at `cypress/videos/*.mp4`.
 Note: By default `chrome` is the browser on which headless E2E test are running

-Unit test (only) with `yarn test-unit`
+Unit test (only) with `yarn test:unit`

-E2E test can alo be run in interactive mode on Cypress UI which is easier for development and troubleshooting with `yarn test-cypress`
+E2E test can alo be run in interactive mode on Cypress UI which is easier for development and troubleshooting with `yarn test:cypress`

 ## API Changes